leo9082/LayoutFormatter/README.md

 ### Obtaining

-The plugin is distributed through the Plugin Manager in IntelliJ.
+The plugin is distributed through the Plugin Manager in IntelliJ. https://plugins.jetbrains.com/plugin/8299

-Or you can download the jar from https://plugins.jetbrains.com/plugin/8299
+Or you can download the jar file from [releases](https://github.com/drakeet/LayoutFormatter/releases).

 ### Install